viniciusartur/viniciusartur.github.io/open_source_contributions.md

-Hi, my name is **Vinicius Artur**, and I’m a **Senior DevOps Engineer** with a passion for building scalable, reliable, and secure systems.
-I specialize in **cloud infrastructure, CI/CD pipelines, automation, and open-source contributions**.
-Over the years, I’ve worked on challenging projects, solved complex problems, and contributed to impactful open-source initiatives.

----

-## **About Me**
-My journey in technology began when a **fellow student from a different course at my university offered free Linux lessons on Saturdays to anyone interested**.
-His passion for open-source planted the seed that grew into my deep enthusiasm for Linux and technology.
-Since then, I’ve dedicated my career to improving software delivery processes, optimizing infrastructure, and collaborating with cross-functional teams to deliver high-quality solutions.

-I take pride in my ability to **investigate, diagnose, and resolve complex issues**, as well as my commitment to **continuous improvement** and **open-source collaboration**.
-Below, you’ll find examples of my work, including **bug reports, pull requests, and contributions** to notable open-source projects.

----

-## Portfolio

----

 ## **Open Source Contributions**
 I actively contribute to open-source projects, focusing on improving software quality, fixing bugs, and optimizing performance.
 Here are some highlights of my contributions: